 The main menu bar

-This section describes the items on the main ASoC menu bar, and links to more detailed information.
+This section describes the items on the main AppScan on Cloud menu bar, with links to more detailed information.

 Note: Depending on your permissions, some of the items listed below may not appear on your menu bar.